Schlaubischlump/LocationSimulator/README.md

 Look at the [`Projects`](https://github.com/Schlaubischlump/LocationSimulator/projects) tab to see a list of planned features for the next releases.

 ## Acknowledgement
 Special thanks to [@bailaowai](https://github.com/bailaowai) and his son for the Spanish and Chinese translation. [@Rithari](https://github.com/rithari) for the Italian translation and [@devmaximilian](https://github.com/devmaximilian) for his continuous contributions to the Swedish translation.
+Special thanks goes to @bslatyer as well for his debugging support and his quick responses, when new issues arise !